bitovi/academy/src/dom/5-layout.md

-@page dom-jquery-training/layout Layout
+@page learn-dom-jquery/layout Layout
-@parent dom-jquery-training 5
+@parent learn-dom-jquery 5
 @description Learn how the browser lays out elements in the page and how to get an elements dimensions and location.